Rail operating centre: Benefits of the ROCs

 Whilst the drive for the ROCs has been one of signalling upgrades, there are other benefits and detractions to the scheme.
 Around four thousand staff will lose their jobs over the course of the implementation programme leaving two thousand signallers in the ROCs.
 The benefits of centralised control will be that the train operating company (TOC) staff will work alongside the Network Rail staff to allow cohesive problem solving such as resolving late running and last-minute platform changes.
 Network Rail have said that "The ROC is a key part of our strategy to improve reliability whilst driving down the cost of running and maintaining the railway."

 Hacking and safety

 In 2016, it came to light that Network Rail had been hacked four times up to July 2016.
-As most of the rail network in the United Kingdom is analogue, it would not affect anything, but Network Rail have an aspiration for the digital rail Traffic Management System to go live in 2018.
+As most of the rail network in the United Kingdom is analogue, it would not affect anything, but Network Rail had an aspiration for the digital rail Traffic Management System to go live in 2018.
 An online security company, who were not commissioned by, or working for Network Rail, discovered the hacks and declared that whilst the hacks were "probing and not disruptive," they could well be full of malicious software in the future.